josedolz/LiviaNET/README.md

 If you use this code for your research, please consider citing the original paper:

-- Dolz J, Desrosiers C, Ben Ayed I. "[3D fully convolutional networks for subcortical segmentation in MRI: A large-scale study."]
-NeuroImage (2017).
+- Dolz J, Desrosiers C, Ben Ayed I. "[3D fully convolutional networks for subcortical segmentation in MRI: A large-scale study."](http://www.sciencedirect.com/science/article/pii/S1053811917303324) NeuroImage (2017).

 I strongly encourage to cite also the work of Kamnitsas :"Kamnitsas, Konstantinos, et al. ["Efficient multi-scale 3D CNN with fully connected CRF for accurate brain lesion segmentation."](http://www.sciencedirect.com/science/article/pii/S1361841516301839) Medical Image Analysis 36 (2017): 61-78.", since this code is based on his previous work.